Cal-Poly-Advanced-R/regress431/README.md

     `lm.ridge`, and `predict`.
 Instead, you should do the necessary matrix calculations directly from the data.
 (You may, however, use these functions to check or test the output of the ones you write.)

+  - You **may** use the `qr` functions included in this week’s course materials.

+  - You **must** implement gradient descent yourself from the expressions in this week’s course materials.

   - You **may** rely on existing functions and external packages designed for *faster general computation*, such as `data.table` or